lvml/mpv-plugin-excerpt/README.md

 Then just start mpv like this:

-mpv --lua /path/to/excerpt.lua -fs -lua-opts=osc-layout=bottombar yourmediafile.mp4
+mpv --lua /path/to/excerpt.lua -fs --script-opts=osc-layout=bottombar yourmediafile.mp4

 Where "yourmediafile.mp4" is of course to be replaced by the file you actually want to extract from.
 You can also provide multiple file names, just press the "Return" key once you're done with a file.

-The "-fs" and "-lua-opts=osc-layout=bottombar" options are not strictly required, but IMHO the OSC interface is thus best suited for navigating through the files.
+The "-fs" and "--script-opts=osc-layout=bottombar" options are not strictly required, but IMHO the OSC interface is thus best suited for navigating through the files.